Skip to main content (Access Key S)

 Fluorescent Bulbs

 Compact Fluorescent Bulbs (CFLs) contain mercury.
 If your bulb no longer works, wrap bulbs in a manner to minimize risk of breakage and put in a work order to have Physical Plant pick it up.
-For students in the res halls: have your RA contact Physical Plant to have it picked up.
+For students in the residence halls: have your RA contact Physical Plant to have it picked up.

 If a fluorescent light bulb breaks, do not use a vacuum cleaner to clean it up.
 Wear disposable rubber gloves, if available.
 Carefully scoop up the fragments and the mercury (white) powder with stiff paper or cardboard.
 Wipe the area clean with a damp paper towel or disposable wet wipe.
 Sticky tape (such as duct tape) can be used to pick up small pieces and the powder.
 Place all parts of the broken fluorescent bulb, towels and tape in a clear plastic bag.
-Wash your hands afterwards.
+Wash your hands afterward.

 Compost